glasgowcompbio/pyBasket/README.md

 ### App
 >>>>>>> marina

 The App for the pyBasket is being developed in Streamlit.
-To run the App, navigate to mainApp directory and from command line run: streamlit run Home.py.
+To run the App, navigate to mainApp directory and from command line run: sh runApp.sh.

 <<<<<<< HEAD
 We provide several ways to manage your dependencies to run pyBasket.